Feruki/First-Discord-Bot/README.md

 Might work on it further, I'm not sure, it was just my first try after learning JS in my 3rd semester of uni for a bit, it did its job and that's what I'm fine with for now.
-Obviously many things can be bettered, but as I said for a small scale server like I am using it right now it works fine as is.
+Obviously many things can be improved, but as I said for a small scale server like I am using it right now it works fine as is.